 While we might occasionally receive useful offers from companies we’ve done business with, most of the promotional emails we receive simply clutter our inboxes, making it more difficult to sift out the important messages that need our attention.
-In addition, some of those emails offering cheap Viagra are far more than simple distractions; they may contain viruses that will spread to the folks in your address book, disrupt your productivity and even damage files on your computer or smartphone.
+In addition, some of these messages are far more than simple distractions; they may contain viruses that can spread to contacts in your address book, disrupt your productivity, and even damage files on your computer or smartphone.

 Whether you simply want to reduce the clutter in your email inbox or you’re concerned about the security of your information and hardware, here are some practical tips to reduce the spam you receive: